iubh/DLMDSAS01/Tutorials/Expectation-Maximization.md

 	* then try it
 * Q:
 	* getting convergence sounds easy?
-	* ways to get trapped
+	* ways to get trapped?